tayloraswift/swift-bson/Sources/BSON/docs.docc/Serialization Patterns.md

 The swift-bson library provides a ``BSONDecodable`` implementation for ``Set`` when the element type is ``BSONDecodable``, as this saves users an array allocation when performing one-way BSON decoding.
 However, ``Set`` does not have a first-class ``BSONEncodable`` conformance, because it would encode itself differently every time.

 You should not attempt to provide this conformance yourself, as this would be terrible for caching and overall application performance, so it’s a very bad idea to round-trip instances of ``Set`` (or similar types) through your models.

-## Textures and Coordinates

-Coordinate buffers are a specialized use case that is nevertheless critical to master when using BSON in resource-constrained systems.

-### Binary Data

-BSON documents can embed arbitrary binary data.
-This is extremely useful for storing trivial repeating values like RGB colors or 3D coordinates.
-This can save an enormous amount of keying overhead, at the cost of making the data un-queryable, as the database will not understand your custom data format.

-#### Endianness

-Although most real-world systems are little-endian, you should always assume that your data will be read by and written from systems with varying endianness.

-To help you avoid making mistakes, the swift-bson library provides the ``BSON.BinaryBuffer`` and ``BSON.BinaryArray`` abstractions.
-The latter, which accounts for endianness, is layered on top of the former, which does not.
-The ``BSON.BinaryPackable`` protocol serves as the bridge between the two.

-### Binary Buffers

-A ``BSON.BinaryBuffer``